 2. “I haven’t taught you this yet, but…”

 Help students understand that it takes a while to learn all of the spelling patterns and writing conventions in English, and that there are some things you have not taught them yet.
 You can add words that contain spelling patterns to a WILD WORD board until you teach them the patterns explicitly.
 Place everything that is “WILD” (words that don’t follow the rules, or words don’t follow the rules that have been taught so far) on a Wild Word board, and simply remove them once you have taught the pattern, or once all students have mastered the words.

 3. “How do you know…?”
-When a student makes an error (e.g., says or writes /tack/ for /take/), ask, “How do you know that says take?”.
+When a student makes an error (e.g., says or writes /tack/ instead of /take/), ask, “How do you know that says "tack"?”.
 If they aren't sure, help them focus on the vowel by asking other questions: